Hidden Figures: when men were men and women were computersWritten by Subby Szterszky

 Bronwyn Lea, “‘Get the girl to do it’: What ‘Hidden Figures’ reveals about race, women, and how our sons see our daughters,” Christianity Today, January 3, 2017.

-Margot Lee Shetterly, Hidden Figures: The American dream and the untold story of the black women mathematicians who helped win the space race, New York: William Morrow, 2016.
+Margot Lee Shetterly, Hidden Figures: The American dream and the untold story of the black women mathematicians who helped win the space race, William Morrow Publishers, 2016.

 If you liked this article and would like to go deeper, we have some helpful resources below.Our recommended resources